chaincodelabs/seminars/lightning-protocol-development/future-of-lightning.md

 1. How does a cooperative close work with Eltoo?
 2. Can channels using Eltoo or PTLC be mixed with standard channels in a multi-hop payment?
+3. Would there ever be a reason to prefer LN-penalty when creating a channel between two Eltoo-capable nodes?

 ### Submarine swaps and Loops